how-to-firebase/full-stack-firebase/README.md

 * Angular and React integrations
 * You'll need a Firebase account

-We've written un-opinionated courses in the past.
-It wasn't fun.
-So We've made some decisions.
+We write opinionated code, and we like our courses opinionated as well.

 If you're not familiar with Angular or React, do not worry.
-The markup and JavaScript is easy enough to read, and We'll stick to vanilla JS as much as possible.
+The markup and JavaScript is easy enough to read, and we'll stick to vanilla JS as much as possible.

-Firebase's free Spark plan is **very generous**.
-There are some uses of Firebase Functions that require upgrading to a paid Blaze plan, but they're not required.
+Firebase's [free Spark plan](https://firebase.google.com/pricing/) is **very generous**.
+Firebase Functions requires a paid Blaze plan ***IF*** you want to make external HTTP calls.
+Otherwise, you can skate by on Spark.

 ## This course is not...